WildPastry/WeatherWise/README.md

 There are very few instances in which we can know a little bit about what the future will be like.
 Weather is one of those things where someone can predict what's to come and be right.
 Having that kind of stability about the scary unknown is nice.

-Weatherwise is a contemporary APP which brings you more than the daily forecast.
+Weatherwise is a contemporary App which brings you more than the daily forecast.
 Minimilistic design is paired with coherent data to bring a unique and powerful user-interface to your disposal.

 (https://'#')